 Continue down the road for about 1.5 miles until you reach a fork on the right.
 This "road" is hardly any rougher than the main road, but it does not show up on Google maps.
 Follow this for about a mile, and you will reach the falls.
 At some point this trail probably gets too rough and narrow for most vehicles other than ATVs.

-There is a clearing above the falls that is obviously used a party spot.
+There is a clearing above the falls that is obviously used as a party spot.
 The gate and signage is probably because people leave their trash all over.
 Some of the trees and shrubs have been cut down to provide a clear view of the falls.
 You can easily reach the edge of the falls, but there did not seem to be any easy way down into the gorge below the falls.
 It's very difficult to get to creek level here and only two places to view the falls through the trees.
 In low water, this might be different.